CarloNicolini/carlonicolini.github.io/sections/science/_posts/2026-03-27-PLP-and-Energy-Based-Models.md

 ## Chain-of-thought and the partition function

 The paper shows that autoregressive models can in principle represent lookahead because each local logit can absorb a future soft value.
 But the difficult object is not the local softmax denominator itself.
 Once the vector $q(s_t,\cdot)$ is available, its normalization is easy to compute.
-The real difficulty is that each logit $q(s_t,y_t)$ must already contain the future term $V_q(s_t \oplus y_t)$, and this soft value is a log-sum-exp over an exponentially large set of continuations.
+The real difficulty is that each logit $q(s_t,y_t)$ must already contain the future term $V_q(s_t \oplus y_t)$, representing an exponentially large set of continuations.

+How is this possible without running Monte Carlo rollouts at inference time?
+Blondel et al. provide a profound answer: **teacher-forcing pre-training acts as the backward dynamic programming pass**.
+During pre-training on trillions of tokens, the objective forces the model to solve the dynamic programming problem implicitly.
+By the time you run a single forward pass at inference time, the final linear layer's logits already cache the model's best guess of the future global energy.

 This is where chain-of-thought becomes especially interesting.
 In PLP, I framed it not as anthropomorphic "reasoning" (Lovelace effect {% cite riedl2014lovelace %}), but as the introduction of a latent state $Z$ that factorizes the proposal: